wazuh/wazuh-documentation/source/user-manual/binaries/daemons/ossec-agentlessd.rst

 ossec-agentlessd
 ================

-Agentless monitoring allows you to run integrity checking on systems without an agent installed.
+The ossec-agentlessd program allows integrity checks to be run on systems without an agent installed.